- 1 Benefits and Challenges of Running in Hot Weather and Summer

 You could also try running with a friend, although that is understandably not an option for everyone.
 If you do run alone, take your phone with you and let someone know you’re headed out.
 It’s also not a bad idea to plan on a shorter run as the temperatures increase.

 Lastly, pay attention to your body.
 No one needs you passing out somewhere because you were overheated.
 You should push yourself during your run, but not so hard that you aren’t being safe with it.
 Stop occasionally to catch your breath and take a drink.
-Also, don’t forget to reapply your sunscreen if you are out more than about an hour.
+Also, don’t forget to reapply your sunscreen if you are out for more than about an hour.